Cool things

 * It is still fairly easy to make a mistake in the automation programming!

 Make is a SUPER powerful online automation platform.
 I cannot recommend Make enough!
-I use it so much in my professional and personal life.
+I use it in my professional and personal life.
 Make can connect to a large number of other services (and even if the service you use isn’t listed, they have a powerful API and web-hook service so that practically anything can be linked!).
 By linking together services, you can create a process.
 For example, Thing A triggers process B, which passes information to service C etc. The process you make can be as long/short, complex/simple as you require - take a look at just two examples below.

 Make Example 1 Example 1 - Automating voucher sending and mailing list sign-up